lucyrunner/bitcoin-mining-erlang/README.md

 any worker, is sent back to the boss actor and printed only there, as required.

-## 🎭 Actor model design
-- **`boss` actor** (`boss.erl`) is the single owner of the mining state: the difficulty `K`, the next unassigned range of candidate integers, and the best coin seen so far.
-It only ever does two things: hand out a `{work, K, Start, End}` range when asked, and print a line when a `{found, Input, Hash, Zeros}` message arrives.
-It is registered locally under the name `boss` so that remote nodes can message it directly via `{boss, Node} !
-Msg` without needing global registration.
-- **`worker` actors** (`worker.erl`) do all the hashing. `start_local_workers/2`
-  spawns one actor per `erlang:system_info(schedulers)` — i.e. one per usable core — whether it's running inside the server process or on a remote worker node.
-Each actor independently asks the boss for a range, computes `SHA-256(GatorID ++ ";" ++ N)` for every `N` in that range, and reports any hash whose hex representation has at least `K` leading zero digits.
-When a range is exhausted, the actor immediately asks for another — so the boss performs continuous, on-demand load balancing rather than a fixed up-front assignment.
-- **Distribution** (`bitcoin.erl`) uses standard distributed Erlang (`net_kernel`, a shared cookie, `net_adm:ping/1`) to let a worker node join the server node over the network.
-No shared memory or locks are used anywhere — every core, local or remote, is just another actor that only ever talks to the boss (or to itself, recursively) via message passing.

 ## ⚙️ Work unit size